zhaolili-genecast/plasmaMSI/README.md

-# bMSI-CAST
+# plasmaMSI

-bMSI-CAST (blood MSI Caller Adjusted with Sequence duplicaTes), an NGS-based  MSI detection method is compatible plasma samples and does not require matched normal samples.
+plasmaMSI, an NGS-based  MSI detection method is compatible plasma samples and does not require matched normal samples.

 # Installation
-bMSI-CAST is written in Perl.
-Directly download the entire directory and run bmsicast.sh to perform MSI dectection on a single test sample.
+plasmaMSI is written in Perl.
+Directly download the entire directory and run plasmaMSI.sh to perform MSI dectection on a single test sample.
 No extra compilation is required.

 # Usage